-The second line: risk management, compliance and actuarial functions
+The second line: risk management and compliance functions

-The second line, consisting of the Risk Management function is accountable for the quantitative and qualitative oversight and challenge of the identification, measurement, monitoring and reporting of principal risks and for developing the RMF.
-The Actuarial function is accountable for the Group-wide actuarial methodology, reporting to the relevant governing body on the adequacy of reserves and the appropriateness of the Solvency II internal model, as well as underwriting and reinsurance arrangements.
+The second line, consisting of the Risk Management function is accountable for the quantitative and qualitative oversight and challenge of the identification, measurement, monitoring and reporting of principal risks and for developing the RMF as well as advisory support to the business on risk innovation.
 The Compliance function supports and advises the business on the identification, measurement and management of its regulatory, financial crime and conduct risks.
 It is accountable for maintaining the compliance standards and framework within which the Group operates and monitoring and reporting on its compliance risk profile.
-See sections B.3, B.4 and B.6 for further details on the roles, responsibilities, authority, resources, independence and reporting lines of the Group's risk management, compliance and actuarial functions respectively, and how their independence is ensured.
+See sections B.3 and B.4 for further details on the roles, responsibilities, authority, resources, independence and reporting lines of the Group's risk management and compliance functions respectively, and how their independence is ensured.